-Schedule of Readings and Due Date A detailed schedule of textbook readings and assignment due dates will be posted to Canvas by the end of Week 1.
+Schedule of Readings and Due Date A detailed schedule of textbook readings and assignment due dates is posted to Canvas in a separate document.

 Course Description

 In this course, we will explore the social, cultural, economic, and political lives of Americans during the 17th and 18th centuries.
 Their experiences varied depending on time and place and were often determined by race, gender, and class.
 Students will explore these experiences by reading and interpreting a variety of primary source documents (e.g., personal letters, public speeches, songs, and newspapers advertisements) and documentary films.
 A textbook will provide the historical context in which to place the primary sources and films.
 The goal of the course is for students to think critically about primary source documents and other information to create a meaningful historical narrative.